 As the name suggests, a sole proprietorship is an independent business model operated by a single individual.
 Furthermore, these business models seek no governmental registration and could be run with a minimum of hassles.
 The ease of formation and less compliance make this business model quite popular across the unorganized business sector.
-In this write up we will break down information on Tax obligations for Sole proprietorship.
+In this write up we will break down information on Tax obligations for Sole proprietorship

 Tax obligations for Sole proprietorship